-5. Turn the control switch on the gas control to the OFF position and wait 5 minutes (see Fig. 8).
+5. Turn the control switch on the gas control to the OFF position and wait 5 minutes.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
 Follow "B" on furnace label.
 If you don't smell gas, go to next step.